Murad Hasratyan: Books

-Hasratyan is the author of nearly two dozen books, numerous brochures, hundreds of articles, theses, reviews and encyclopedia articles published in Armenia, Moscow, Kiev, Tbilisi, Paris, Lyon, Vienna, Lisbon, Rome, Venice, Milan, Bologna, Naples, Montreal, Yokohama, Ankara.
+Hasratyan was the author of nearly two dozen books, numerous brochures, hundreds of articles, theses, reviews and encyclopedia articles published in Armenia, Moscow, Kiev, Tbilisi, Paris, Lyon, Vienna, Lisbon, Rome, Venice, Milan, Bologna, Naples, Montreal, Yokohama, Ankara.

 Hasratyan's first book was about the architecture of Yerevan, his birthplace, which was published in Moscow on the 2750th anniversary of the founding of Yerevan in 1968, in co-authorship with Varazdat Harutyunyan and Arsen Melikyan.

 The same composition of the author was published in Moscow in 1972 (specifically on the 50th anniversary of the USSR) "Architecture of Soviet Armenia".

 For the collective fundamental work of "History of Armenian Art", which included sections dedicated to the history of Armenian architecture, Hasratyan was awarded the 2009 State Prize in Fine Arts.

 Murad was also the co-author of several Armenian architectural history works ("Yerevan", in Russian, 1968, “Architecture of Soviet Armenia", in 1972, “Kecharis”, in English and Italian, 1982 “Gandzasar”).